Welcome to Edmonton City Centre!

 If you are unable to make it to this weekend-only high tea offering, a lighter version, the Weekday high tea, is offered from Monday to Wednesday.

-City Market Downtown – From October 14th to May long weekend 2018, locals and visitors alike are invited to shop fresh and local products every Saturday from 9am to 3pm under the glass pyramids inside Edmonton’s City Hall.
-Vendors in this downtown indoor market sell a variety of unique products that are hard to find any where else in the city.
-Cool finds include artisanal food stuffs, natural beauty and health products, local handmade décor, goodies and treats for the whole family (including your furry companions), and so much more.
+City Market Downtown on 104 St – It’s that time of the year where the City Market moves from within Edmonton City hall outside onto 104 Street (4th Street Promenade).
+Locals and visitors alike are invited to come on down and shop fresh and local products every Saturday from 9am to 3pm.
+Vendors in this outdoor market sell a variety of unique products that are hard to find any where else in the city.
+Cool finds include locally grown produce, artisanal food stuffs, natural beauty and health products, local handmade décor, goodies and treats for the whole family, and so much more.

 Ice District / Rogers Place – Located in the heart of Edmonton’s downtown core, Rogers Place is home to the Edmonton Oilers as well as state of the art technology, including the largest high definition screen in the NHL.
 Even if you can’t make it to see Connor McDavid live in action, check out the public pedway over 104th Avenue to see the Oilers Hall of Fame, featuring replicas of the five Stanley Cups the Oilers have won over the years, jerseys, and various memorabilia.
 Additionally, The Molson Canadian Hockey House within Fort Hall is open to the public and features several big screens, food, and drinks for those who want to watch the Oilers in action!